Latvia Public Policy

 Current policy

 Latvia is a country located in the region of Northern Europe.
-See abbreviation for Latvia.
 After the October 2018 parliamentary elections, it took longer than ever before the formation of the government.
 In the end, however, Krišjānis Kariņš from Parliament’s smallest party New Unity was able to form yet another coalition between the center-right parties.
 Since Latvia became free after the fall of the Soviet Union, it has been ruled by right-wing governments.
 The Social Democratic and Russian-friendly party Harmony was again held out of government.

 Valdis Dombrovskis announced in November 2013 that he would step down.
 Then he had led the government since 2009 – the longest period for a prime minister in Latvia.
 Dombrovskis felt that the country needed a new government with a stable majority, which could meet the challenges after the roof of a supermarket in Riga earlier that month collapsed and killed 54 people.
 It was the worst disaster in independent Latvia.